And then there were four: LG's VR headset looks a worthy contender

 - There's no HDMI input because HDMI can't support the panel's resolution, according to LG.

-The company says it's at GDC to get developer feedback, and plans to actually change the hardware depending on what those developers want -- increasing the display size, reducing the weight, and adding built-in headphones were all suggestions that LG mentioned before I even asked.
+The company says it's at GDC to get developer feedback, and it plans to actually change the hardware depending on what those developers want -- increasing the display size, reducing the weight and adding built-in headphones were all suggestions that LG mentioned before I even asked.

 Here's what I'd like, LG: can you make it wireless?
 I'm tired of tripping over cords.